derekcarlos/Cisco-Secure-Client-CLI-login-and-MOTD/readme.md

 ## To connect:

-* Ensure that Cisco AnyConnect is not running
+* Ensure that Cisco Secure Client is not running

 * Enter ```vpn``` in the terminal to be prompted to connect ("y" or "n").
 This will also notify you whether you're currently connected or not.